iai-callgrind/iai-callgrind/README.md

 - __Precision__: High-precision measurements allow you to reliably detect very small optimizations to your code
 - __Consistency__: Iai-Callgrind can take accurate measurements even in virtualized CI environments
-- __Performance__: Since Iai-Callgrind only executes a benchmark once, it is typically faster to run than statistical benchmarks
+- __Performance__: Since Iai-Callgrind only executes a benchmark once, it is typically faster to run than benchmarks measuring the execution and wall time
+- __Regression__: Iai-Callgrind reports the difference between benchmark runs to make it easy to spot detailed performance regressions and improvements.
 - __Profiling__: Iai-Callgrind generates a Callgrind profile of your code while benchmarking, so you can use Callgrind-compatible tools like [callgrind_annotate](https://valgrind.org/docs/manual/cl-manual.html#cl-manual.callgrind_annotate-options)